blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 "Hold on, let me think about this..."
 ```

-This brief moment of doubt - this is the "Wow".
-Tom DeMarco calls it "Slack" - that space where reflection becomes possible.
+This brief moment of doubt - this is the "Wow" - that space where reflection becomes possible.

 **Without Wow:**
 - 100% System 1 state